-Threats and invective hurled at local health director who sought to postpone President Trump’s rally in Tulsa, emails show
+Threats and invective hurled at health director who sought to postpone Trump’s Tulsa rally, emails show

 “Am trying to avoid a future situation in which, just to pull an example out of the air, the BOK Center books a rally for 19,000 people without a requirement for a safety plan being on the books as a local regulation,” Bynum wrote to Dart and other health department officials in July.

-Dart’s email correspondence also shows that ASM Global, company that managed the BOK Center arena, did have a plan to keep attendees a safe distance apart.
+Dart’s email correspondence also shows that ASM Global, the company that manages the BOK Center arena, did have a plan to keep attendees a safe distance apart.
 In addition to having 400 hand sanitizer stations, 47,800 gloves, and 34,960 disinfectant wipes, the plan submitted to the health department before the rally said the venue would “decommission every other fixed seat to limit seating capacity,” in the arena’s interior bowl.
-On the day of the event, members of Trump’s campaign removed thousands of “Do not sit here, please” stickers and the crowd sat shoulder to shoulder.
+On the day of the event, members of Trump’s campaign removed thousands of “Do not sit here, please” stickers, and the crowd sat shoulder to shoulder.

 “I support your efforts to recommend additional public safety requirements for events within the BOK Center facility,” Dart wrote to the arena management after reviewing the safety plan.
 “From a public health perspective, I have shared my concerns about the inherent risks of all large gatherings at this time.”